nonmex9-design/AvelisInjector/README.md

 <hr style="margin: 12px 0; border: 0; border-top: 1px solid rgba(44, 44, 44, 0.3);">

-Avelis is not affiliated with, endorsed by, or associated with Roblox Corporation.

 ## ⚠️ DISCLAIMER

 **THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY.**